KevinIssaDev/Cryptalyst/README.md

-# Cryptalyst - Ransomware Analysis Tool
+F# Cryptalyst - Post-Ransomware File Analysis Tool

 Cryptalyst is a user-friendly GUI application designed to assist in the analysis of ransomware-encrypted files.
 It provides a visual comparison between original and encrypted files, helping security researchers and analysts understand the encryption patterns and characteristics of various ransomware strains.